19. Juni 2026 Johannes Wolters

 I’m really fond of animation, whe animation connects with music, in a way that really clicks.
 And this is it.
 It is like Shostakovich told you, hey, do a five minute short about the rise of fascism, because I had that in mind.

-Hisko Hulsing: Well, the thing is, I think the film is more about Stalin, actually about Shostakovich’s life in the Stalin era.
+Hisko Hulsing: I think the film is more about Stalin, actually about Shostakovich’s life in the Stalin era.
 So using the word fascism… maybe I should not do that so much, because it is too narrow, it has more to do with the militarization of society, like what has been happening for the last 11 years in Russia.
-So when I rewatched the moving storyboards, the animatic that I made 11 years ago, I noticed I did not change any shots.
+So when I rewatched the moving storyboard that I made 11 years ago, I noticed that I did not change any shots.
 It’s still the same, even though all the film funds wanted me to change it, because they thought I was promoting war.
 I was like, what are you talking about?

 Watch the Animatic of „Danse Macabre“ from 2017